Change Installation Settings after Installation

 defaults write /Library/Preferences/com.tableau.Tableau-2020.4.plist Settings.WebViewToggleWebZonesEnabled -integer 0

-Dashboard extensions expand dashboard functionality with the help of web applications created by Tableau and third-party developers.
-Starting in Tableau Desktop version 2019.4, Tableau supports two types of dashboard extensions: Network-enabled extensions, which run on web servers that can be located inside or outside your local network and have full access to the web, and Sandboxed extensions, which run in a protected environment without access to the web.
-For more information, see Use Dashboard Extensions(Link opens in a new window) and Extension Security - Best Practices for Deployment(Link opens in a new window).
+Dashboard and viz extensions expand the dashboard and native visual capabilities of Tableau with the help of web applications created by Tableau and third-party developers.
+Tableau supports two types of extensions: Network-enabled extensions, which run on web servers that can be located inside or outside your local network and have full access to the web, and Sandboxed extensions, which run in a protected environment without access to the web.
+For more information about dashboard and viz extensions, see Use Dashboard Extensions(Link opens in a new window) and Add Viz Extensions to Your Worksheet(Link opens in a new window).
+For more information about deployment options, see Extension Security - Best Practices for Deployment(Link opens in a new window).

-Both types of dashboard extensions are enabled by default.
-If you want to disable dashboard extensions during install on each desktop, set the following properties.
+Both Network-enabled and Sandboxed extensions are enabled by default.
+If you want to disable extensions during install on each desktop, set the following properties.
 For more information, see Install From the Command Line(Link opens in a new window).

 Windows